MI GEAR UP

 MI GEAR UP (Michigan, Gaining Early Awareness & Readiness for Undergraduate Programs) is a grant awarded to Central Michigan University.
 It is funded by the Department of Labor and Economic Growth and the U.S. Department of Education King-Chavez-Parks Initiative, Workforce Development Agency.
 The program facilitates student tutoring, mentoring, and offers workshops on college preparation and financial aid.
 It also assists schools and teachers to better prepare middle and high school students for college studies.
 The MI GEAR UP grant serves more than 925 students in seven Michigan schools with the goal of providing information and encouraging students to graduate and go on to college prepared to succeed.
 MI GEAR UP coordinates with CMU departments to provide on-campus experiences for program students.
 CMU students gain valuable mentoring, volunteering, and hands-on experience working with MI GEAR UP student programs.

-The Office of Diversity Education (ODE) represents diverse backgrounds and cultures on campus and helps fulfill the university's mission to increase students' respect, acceptance, and understanding of diverse people.
+Diversity Education represents diverse backgrounds and cultures on campus and helps fulfill the university's mission to increase students' respect, acceptance, and understanding of diverse people.
 The office coordinates diversity training and workshops conducted on and off campus.
-The ODE also provides co-curricular activities that complement CMU's academic programs.
+The Department of Diversity Education also provides co-curricular activities that complement CMU's academic programs.
 These activities include art exhibits from around the world, concerts by contemporary blues, jazz, and other musicians, workshops on multicultural education, presentations by guest speakers, and more.

 Office of Lesbian Gay Bisexual Transgender Queer Services